KTibow/lovelace-dark-soft-ui-theme/README.md

 - Works with auto-generated dashboards and handmade ones
 - Works with badges
 - Gives cards in dashboards and cards everywhere soft UI
+- Can help to make your config smaller:
+  - You can just house each card separately, instead of having to use a vertical stack.
+  - You can remove plain styling, and just style what's important.
 ## Notes
+These notes may be outdated, and most of the time you can just use `!important`.
+<details><summary>Expand anyway</summary>

 This theme can modify how you style cards.
 [Source code of CSS part of theme](https://git.io/JJBZi) Here's some points:
 - To add soft-ui to cameras, there's extra margin and border radius added to the images and label.
 - All non-markdown cards will be given background.
 Make it transparent instead to undo.